Our Current Team

 Hometown: Folsom, CA

-Education: B.A.
-Psychology, California State University, Sacramento
+Education: B.A., Psychology, California State University, Sacramento

 Currently, I am a Ph.D. student in the Pharmacology and Toxicology Graduate Group at UC Davis.
 I graduated from California State University, Sacramento, with a bachelor’s degree in psychology and worked as a neuroelectrophysiology technician.
 This work introduced me to the world of neurotoxicology and epilepsy.
 I joined the Lein Lab in Spring 2023 to study the role of neuroinflammation following acute organophosphate intoxication and evaluate potential therapeutics to reduce long-term sequalae, emphasizing translational models and understanding of epileptogenesis.